 Pictured above is a faded, weather beaten sign shot in 2015 showing the name of the hotel.
+The sign is currently hung in the main hallway.
 The age of the sign is not known, but the age of the building is.

 Built in the early 1900's, the current iteration dates back to about 1920.
 The structure once suffered a major fire.
 An August 28, 1912 newspaper article reads:

 Vernon House Destroyed by Explosion of Coal Oil Lamp

 Flames, started by the explosion of an oil lamp last night almost totally destroyed Vernon House - of which Mr.s Ella Crouch, of Washington is proprietress, causing a damage estimated at several thousand dollars.

 Robert Marmion of Washington was overcome by smoke while engaged in rescue work and several other persons had narrow escapes.
 The fire was a troublesome one, and the fire department had difficulty in restraining it from adjoining buildings.
 Confined to the Vernon House, one of the largest on the Beach, fire destroyed practically all the property in the home.
 Mrs. Crouch and her son, Joseph Crouch lost all they possessed, including $50 in money.

 Miss Regina Georges of Washington lost all of her jewelry including several handsome rings, bracelets and pins.

 This fire took place during the busy summer tourist season, unfortunately.

 A June, 1913 newspaper advertisement in The Sunday Star proclaims that it "has been remodeled and will open for the season June 28, for the accommodation of guests."